There's a gem we learnt in school which says:

 I wonder how Abraham felt when his wife was taken.
 Especially when he was given the dowry for her.
 Did he confess his sin to God and ask for forgiveness and for help?

-The Bible does not say but we are told in Genesis 12:17 that the Lord sent a plague on the house of Pharaoh because of Sarah.
-I wonder what Pharaoh must have thought when he realized that this beautiful women that he had taken for his wife was the source of all his problems.
+The Bible does not answer that question but we are told in Genesis 12:17 that the Lord sent a plague on the house of Pharaoh because of Sarah.
+I wonder what Pharaoh thought when he realized that this beautiful women that he had taken for his wife was the source of all his problems.

 Some 20-odd years later, Abraham was once again in a situation where he feared for his life because of his wife's beauty.
-Once again, instead of putting faith in God's ability to protect, he lied to Abimelech by stating that Sarah was his sister.
+Again, instead of putting faith in God's ability to protect, he lied to Abimelech by stating that Sarah was his sister.

 Abimelech took Sarah for his wife and God appeared to him in a dream to tell him that he was a dead man because he had taken another man's wife (Genesis 20:2-13).